balderdashy/sails-docs/reference/blueprint-api/Replace.md

 ### Socket notifications
 If you have WebSockets enabled for your app, then every client [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to the parent record will receive one [`addedTo` notification](http://sailsjs.com/documentation/reference/blueprint-api/add-to#?socket-notifications) for each child record in the new collection (if any).

-For instance, continuing the example above, all clients subscribed to employee #7 (_except_ for the client making the request) would receive the following two messages:
+For instance, continuing the example above, all clients subscribed Dolly (_except_ for the client making the request) would receive two messages, one for purchcase #47 and one for #65:

 ```javascript
 {